 Many Applied Physics graduates pursue their scientific studies at doctorate level, conducting independent research for four years under the guidance of a professor, and writing and defending a PhD dissertation.
 You can pursue a PhD at the University of Twente or at any other university in The Netherlands or abroad.

 Some graduates pursue a career in engineering or manufacturing.
-In engineering, you design new products or production processes, working for a major company or as an independent advisor.
+In engineering, you design new products or production processes, working for a major company or as an independent adviser.
 In manufacturing, the focus is on innovations in the production process.

-Twenty per cent of our graduates work at the management level.
+Twenty per cent of our graduates work at management level.
 Some head corporate Research & Development departments, while others are production managers or general managers.